FernandoTorresL/gradebook/README.md

 Follow the full tutorial to [Build This Project with Python](https://realpython.com/pandas-project-gradebook/)

-## Requirements

-To run this you need a modern installation of [Python](https://www.python.org/) >= 3.6.

 ## Installation

-1. Create a Python virtual environment
+Create a Python virtual environment

 OS X & Linux: